 As part of the research requirement, all students must orally present a completed research project on the program-sponsored Research Day.
 In most cases, this will be a presentation of the Foundational Research Project or a master's thesis completed at ODU or another institution.
 Students wishing to present a different completed research project should consult with their faculty research mentor.
-The presentation is intended to occur in the Fall semester of Year 3 in the clinical program.
+The presentation is intended to occur in the Fall semester of Year 3 in the clinical program, which typically occurs on a Friday in October.
 In consultation with the faculty research mentor, a student may choose to present in Year 4.